chapter-three/applenews/README.md

 * **PHP version 5.4 and above.** Version 5.3, and below, will cause fatal error.
 * **Drupal 7.** Latest version of Drupal always recommended.
-* **Curl enabled for php**.
+* **PHP compiled with cURL support**.
 One way to check is to install your drupal site and then visit (`admin/reports/status/php`), and check for 'curl'.
 If not enabled, a quick google search with 'enable curl php [your server type]' will help.
 * **(Optional) Drush 5.9 and above**.
 You will need Drush installed to follow the [Drush based installation](#drush-install) guide, Otherwise, you will have to follow the [Manually based installation](#manual-install) guide

 ## <a name="installation"></a>Installation